aelzenaar/ncea-notes/unibooks.md

    level upwards. (*)
  * Harold Coxeter, _Introduction to Geometry_ and _Geometry Revisited_.
 These books are both full of a lot of nice university geometry with some quite nice links to other subjects: for example, crystallography and biology. _Revisited_ doesn't require any more than basic school geometry, but _Introduction_ is quite sophisticated (you need group theory).
+It is very easy to expand a lot of what Coxeter says in half a page into hours of fruitful ~~messing about with a blackboard~~ thinking.
 (516 C87, 516 C87g)
  * Marcel Berger, _Geometry_.
 But this is my favourite geometry book.
 It is a little long (two volumes), but you can dip in and out of it rather than reading linearly.
 There are a lot of very pretty results in both affine and projective geometry.
 Linear algebra is used extensively (of course).
 (516 B49)
  * John M. Lee, _Axiomatic Geometry_.
 This book is like Hartshorne but in a much more formal style; it's written for future teachers, but it develops Euclidean geometry (and only Euclidean geometry, although there is some hyperbolic stuff at the end) in a synthetic and formal way.
 I secretly quite like this book, but I will never admit it.
 This is the book I use to look things up if I feel the urge to know how (for example) the inscribed angle theorem is proved.
 (516 L47)
  * Kieth Kendig, _Conics_.
-This book is everything you never knew about conic sections and it is amazing.
+This book is everything you always suspected about conic sections and it is amazing.
 Please read it.
 (516.352 K33)
  * George Salmon, _A Treatise on Conic Sections_.
 If you read Kendig and want to know more, this book (from the 1800s) is very good but a little difficult to read due to its age.
 Serving recommendation: read and try to make Salmon's statements precise with projective geometry and/or complex algebra.
 (516.3 S17)
  * Jeffrey R. Weeks, _The Shape of Space_.
 This is supposed to "fill the gap" between the simple geometric examples of topology (Klein bottles, tori) and